Azure/azure-powershell/src/ResourceManager/NotificationHubs/Commands.NotificationHubs/help/New-AzNotificationHub.md

 ### InputFileParameterSet
 ```
-New-AzureRmNotificationHub [-ResourceGroup] <String> [-Namespace] <String> [-InputFile] <String>
+New-AzNotificationHub [-ResourceGroup] <String> [-Namespace] <String> [-InputFile] <String>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### NotificationHubParameterSet
 ```
-New-AzureRmNotificationHub [-ResourceGroup] <String> [-Namespace] <String>
+New-AzNotificationHub [-ResourceGroup] <String> [-Namespace] <String>
  [-NotificationHubObj] <NotificationHubAttributes> [-DefaultProfile <IAzureContextContainer>] [-WhatIf]
  [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmNotificationHub** cmdlet creates a notification hub.
+The **New-AzNotificationHub** cmdlet creates a notification hub.
 Notification hubs are used to send push notifications to multiple clients regardless of the platform used by those clients.
 Notification hubs are roughly equivalent to individual apps: each of your apps will typically have its own notification hub.
-The **New-AzureRmNotificationHub** cmdlet provides two ways to create a new notification hub.
+The **New-AzNotificationHub** cmdlet provides two ways to create a new notification hub.
 You can create an instance of the **NotificationHubAttributes** object and then configure that object.
 You can then copy those property values to your new hub by through the *NotificationHubObj* parameter.
 Alternatively, you can create a JSON (JavaScript Object Notation) file containing the relevant configuration values and  then apply those values by using the *InputFile* parameter.
-When used in conjunction with the **New-AzureRmNotificationHub** cmdlet, the preceding JSON sample creates a notification hub named ContosoNotificationHub located on the West US datacenter.
+When used in conjunction with the **New-AzNotificationHub** cmdlet, the preceding JSON sample creates a notification hub named ContosoNotificationHub located on the West US datacenter.

 ## EXAMPLES

 ### Example 1: Create a notification hub
 ```
-PS C:\>New-AzureRmNotificationHub -Namespace "ContosoNamespace" -ResourceGroup "ContosoNotificationsGroup" -InputFile "C:\Configurations\InternalHub.json"
+PS C:\>New-AzNotificationHub -Namespace "ContosoNamespace" -ResourceGroup "ContosoNotificationsGroup" -InputFile "C:\Configurations\InternalHub.json"
 ```

 This command creates a notification hub in the namespace ContosoNamespace.